davidtimmons/zettelcorn/README.md

 # Zettelcorn

-CLI utilities for managing your Zettelkasten.
+CLI utilities for managing your Zettelkasten knowledge base.

 - [x] Compatible with Linux
 - [x] Compatible with Windows